National Artist for Visual Arts (2014)

 There are myths and fantasy, too, featuring the grotesque characters, vampire bats, shriveled witches, as in Haring Ulopong.
 Yet, Coching grounded his works too in the experience of war during the Japanese occupation, he was a guerilla of the Kamagong Unit, Las Pinas branch of the ROTC hunters in the Philippines.
 He also drew from the popular post-war culture of the 50s, as seen in Movie Fan.
 At this point, his settings and characters became more urbane, and the narratives he weaved scanned the changing times and mores, as in Pusakal, Talipandas, Gigolo, and Maldita.

 In his characters and storylines, Coching brings to popular consciousness the issues concerning race and identity.
 He also discussed in his works the concept of the hero, which resonate through the characters on his comics like in Dimasalang and El Vibora.

-He also left a lasting influence on the succeeding generations of younger cartoonist such as Larry Alcala, Ben Infante and Nestor Redondo.
+He also left a lasting influence on the succeeding generations of younger cartoonists such as Larry Alcala, Ben Infante, and Nestor Redondo.
 The comics as popular art also helped forge the practice and consciousness as a national language.